Best Patient Care Technician Schools in North Dakota

 Training is essential because most employers in North Dakota will only hire PCTs who have completed a recognized program and passed the certification exam.

-Patient Care Technician Requirements in North Dakota
+Patient Care Technician requirements in North Dakota

 North Dakota does not have its own separate state licensing system for PCTs.
 Instead, most PCTs are trained as Certified Nursing Assistants (CNAs) and then add additional skills such as phlebotomy and EKG monitoring.